The Prosperity Paradox

 In premodern life, children were assets.
 They were economic contributors — field hands, apprentices, caregivers.
 They were lineage insurance, old-age support, household resilience, social continuity.
 A family with many children was a family with labour, security, and standing.
 Under those conditions high fertility was not a mystery to be explained; it was the rational default.

-Prosperity flips the sign on every one of those terms.
-Modern affluent societies turn children into expensive dependents requiring two decades of intensive parental investment.
-Three mechanisms do the flipping.
+Prosperity and modernization can change the balance of those terms.
+Modern affluent societies often make children expensive dependents requiring long parental investment.
+Three mechanisms can contribute.

 First, opportunity cost.
 Economic growth multiplies the professional and financial opportunities open to individuals — particularly women, for whom the change is largest.
 Each child now carries not only its direct costs but the shadow price of forgone earnings, forgone advancement, forgone alternatives.
 The richer the society, the more valuable the time a child consumes.